Boston bullies: Celtics’ 31-3 run ends Nuggets’ win streak

 Tatum finished with 28 points two days after a career-best 53-point performance against Minnesota, and Brown had 20.

-Tatum (illness) and Brown (sore left knee) starred despite being listed as questionable before tip-off.
+“That was big.
+Because we could have let it get away from us.”

+The Nuggets, who had won 17 of 20, never recovered as the Celtics outscored Denver 31-8 in the fourth quarter, closing out the game with 40-8 overall run.
+It was a complete reversal from Boston’s 16-point first quarter, when the Celtics made just six of 25 shots.

 Michael Porter Jr. led Denver with 20 points despite missing 11 of 12 from beyond the arc.
-Nikola Jokic had 17 points, 11 assists and 10 rebounds.
+He hurt his right hand but said it had nothing to do with his poor shooting.

 The Nuggets lost for the first time since acquiring Aaron Gordon at the trade deadline, a move that made them a legitimate title contender.